 The first library in Los Angeles, a small reading room, opens.
 Protestant ministers return to Los Angeles.
 President James Buchanan restores the neglected mission properties (Mission San Gabriel and Mission San Fernando) to the Catholic Church.

 Heavy rains continue to flood the area.
 Later, however, the first of several great droughts begins.
 The droughts persist over the next two years resulting in the loss of 70% of Los Angeles County livestock and the end of the old ranching industry.
-In order to protect Union interests in Southern California, Fort Drum is established to house a garrison of U.S. Army troops.
+Federal troops garrisoned at Camp Latham a year earlier are moved to Camp Drum in Wilmington, newly established on 60 acres donated by Phineas Banning and Benjamin Davis.
+Rabbi Abraham Wolfe Edelman is brought from San Francisco by Joseph Newmark to lead Congregation B'nai Brith in Los Angeles as the city's first official Jewish rabbi.

 Los Angeles establishes a board of health.
 An explosion rips through the steamer Ada Hancock in Wilmington Harbor, killing 26 of the 53 passengers aboard.
 Los Angeles ceases its celebration of July 4th for the first of two years due to wide spread sympathies with the Confederacy among its citizens.
 Judge Hastings of Los Angeles travels to the Confederate capital in Richmond, Virginia, to pledge to Confederate President Jefferson Davis an army of Californians.
 The offer never materializes.
 The City of Los Angeles establishes a public animal pound.